ShawnZeng1996/Wordpress-Doyoulikeme/README.md

 # Wordpress-Doyoulikeme
-A plugin for wordpress which add a 'do you like me' widget to your widget.
+A plugin for wordpress which add a 'do you like me' widget to your sidebar.

 ## Demo
 [https://shawnzeng.com](https://shawnzeng.com)